 The Honeywell 401(k) Plan (the "Plan") is a defined contribution plan for certain employees of Honeywell International Inc. (the "Company").
-Effective January 1, 2018, the Plan's name was changed from Honeywell Savings and Ownership Plan to Honeywell 401(k) Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended, ("ERISA") and the Internal Revenue Code ("Code").
 The following represents a summary of key provisions of the Plan but does not purport to be complete and is qualified in its entirety by the terms of the Plan.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.